-E.8.4 Cooling and Cabling
+Cooling and Cabling E.8.4 4582

-The inputs/output signals from each silicon module (from HDI) to the Readout Card (ROC) are carried out through a 1.2 m extension cable presented on the figure E.16.
-The extension cables from ladders of barrels are supported by a tube spanning the entire length of the TPC.
-The ROCs are attached to the inner and outer faces of half of a hexagonally faceted cone.
-These cones allow for sufficient access and clearance for the TPC.
-The cones also allow for detachment of cooling tubes in order to cool the ROCs, as shown on the figure E.16.
-As for the cooling of the ladders, there are several inlets and outlets per layer connected to the air cooling tube of each ladder.
-For air cooling, some ladders within a layer can be daisy chained together to minimize the number of inlets and outlets supplied to the detector.
-The INTT support structure is connected the from out side to the Inner Hadronic Calorimeter as shown on figure E.17.
+The inputs/output signals from each silicon module, from the HDIs to the Readout Cards (ROCs), are carried out through a 1.2 m extension cables shown in figure E.19.
+The extension cables from the ladders are supported by a tube spanning the entire length 4585 of the TPC.
+The tube in turn is supported by rials that extend beyond the TPC and are 4586 attached to the inner hadronic calorimeter (HCal) through a supports structure.
+The ROCs are attached to the inner and outer faces of a large L-bracket aluminum cold plate.
+The L-brackets allow for sufficient access and clearance for the TPC and also allow for the ROCs to be pre-attache to the INTT survice barrel meaning it can be installed at one unit.
+The L-bracket also allow for access of connections and cooling tubes for the ROCs, as shown on the figure E.19.
+As for the cooling of the ladders, there are several inlets and outlets per layer connected to the water cooling tube of each ladder.
+For water cooling, some ladders within a layer can be connected in series to minimize the number of inlets and outlets supplied to the detector.
+The INTT support structure is connected to the inner HCal as shown on figure E.20.

-E.9 Electronics, LV&HV systems
+E.9 Electronics, LV&HV Systems

 As briefly described in the detector description section, the readout, slow control, LV, HV supply electronics chains composed by re-use boards of FVTX.
 These boards are mostly functional in the last year of FVTX operation and known to be kept in reasonably good condition.
 However, each boards are to be tested before the INTT installation and repaired up on necessity.
-Shown in Figure E.18 is the schematics of the readout and slow control chains for INTT.
+Shown in Figure E.21 is the schematics of the readout and slow control chains for INTT.